 How to Plant Drift Roses – Planting, Care and Pruning

-Are you considering a perennial border, but you’re overwhelmed with choices, and you’re not exactly sure where to start?
+Are you considering a perennial border but feel overwhelmed with choices and unsure where to start?
 You could solve all your problems by planting drift roses instead.
-Drift roses make an excellent perennial border all by themselves with their miniature roses that bloom well into late summer.
+Drift roses make an excellent perennial border with miniature roses that bloom well into late summer.
 Their growth habit is low and wide, growing only a few feet tall but with a large spread, making planting a breeze.

-They look lovely in all kinds of garden designs, from traditional to cottage gardens, and make a good choice for curb appeal in a foundation planting at the front of the house.
+They look lovely in all kinds of garden designs, from traditional to cottage gardens, and make a good choice of shrub for curb appeal in a foundation planting at the front of the house.

 Drift series roses cross between full-size ground cover roses and miniature roses.
 They were bred to stay small in size and bloom from spring to the first frost without much fuss from the gardener.